 In Gamasutra's new feature interview

-, and how he misses being able to include "old-school" levels of difficulty, is live now on Gamasutra
+, is live now on Gamasutra